Rashadse/Group-7---DIT168/README.md

 **Using Docker**

 To automate many steps, you can use the compile script to run a docker container with all the dependencies and commands mentioned above.
+Note that you will have to create the build/ directory as explained above *before* running the ```compile.sh``` script file with ```mkdir build``` while located in the examples/ directory.

 ```
 ./compile.sh